adisakshya/masquerade/tor/README.md

 - Check if the tor proxy server is functioning good by visiting this [check.torproject](https://check.torproject.org/)
     - Look for the congratulations message and the IP assigned.

+# Credits

+This service is credited to [jessfraz](https://github.com/jessfraz/dockerfiles/tree/master/tor-proxy).